Table of Contents

 The explanation seems to stem from mixing successful leaders from diverse backgrounds, improving decision-making (e.g., avoiding “groupthink”), understanding a broader range of customers and marketplaces, and innovative problem-solving and opportunity creation.

 Furthermore, the outcomes are significant as equity is a core element of any corporate environmental, social, and governance (ESG) proposition.
 Recent research has found that a) over 2,000 studies of the effects of ESG showed 63% of companies achieving enhanced equity returns, and b) employee outcomes from ESG programs generated 2.3% to 3.8% higher annual stock returns over 25 years.
-Clearly, leaving equity out of DEI risks a lessening of business outcomes.
+Clearly, leaving equity out of DEI risks lower business outcomes.

 Employees and candidates evaluate opportunities based on it

 Keep in mind that these workers are neither shy about sharing their impressions or experiences nor are they hesitant to do their research, with the majority of Glassdoor users surveyed reading at least seven (7) reviews before forming an opinion of a company.
-Taking equity out of DEI ignores the benefits of efforts to increase the fairness of opportunities in every organization.
+Taking equity out of DEI ignores the benefits of efforts to increase fairness in opportunities across every organization.
 Making matters worse, almost 50% of Black and Hispanic employees and job seekers said they had quit a job after witnessing or experiencing discrimination at work.
 While this may be a unique characteristic or preference of the new generations of workers (Millennial and GenZ), those two groups now represent over 60% of the available workers and thus require the attention of any company trying to employ them.

 Steps to take to enhance equity and fairness